iDevision/idevision-api/static/docs.md

 2 requests per 10 seconds (2/10s). \
 Exceeding this api by double (4/10s) will result in an automatic api ban (and disabling of your account, if you are using an API token).
 If you are using an API token, the rates above are doubled. \
-Please follow the ratelimit-retry-after headers when you recieve a 429 response code.
+Please follow the ratelimit-retry-after headers when you receive a 429 response code.

 Required Query parameters
 ---------------------------